SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Introduction

 \section{Introduction}

-Hyperspectral imaging (HSI) has emerged as a powerful and transformative technology for observing the Earth’s surface, especially for fine-grained land-use and land-cover (LULC) mapping \citep{wambuguHyperspectralImageClassification2021}.
-By acquiring data across hundreds of contiguous, narrow spectral bands, HSI enables the construction of a detailed spectral signature for each pixel \citep{paolettiDeepLearningClassifiers2019}, with airborne platforms being particularly advantageous by synergistically combining this detailed spectral information with a very high spatial resolution (Figure \ref{fig:1}).
-This rich, dual-faceted spatial-spectral information has made HSI data invaluable for precision LULC applications, such as crop cultivation monitoring \citep{zhongWHUHiUAVborneHyperspectral2020}, fine-gained land-cover classification \citep{jiPatchOutNovelPatchfree2025}, and tree species classification \citep{jiaInfluenceBRDFEffects2024}.
+Hyperspectral imaging (HSI) has emerged as a powerful and transformative technology for observing the Earth's surface, especially for fine-grained land-use and land-cover (LULC) mapping \citep{wambuguHyperspectralImageClassification2021, thoreauToulouseHyperspectralData2024}.
+By acquiring data across hundreds of contiguous, narrow spectral bands, HSI enables the construction of a detailed spectral signature for each pixel \citep{paolettiDeepLearningClassifiers2019}, with airborne platforms being particularly advantageous by synergistically combining this detailed spectral information with a very high spatial resolution (Figure~\ref{fig:GA}).
+This rich, dual-faceted spatial-spectral information has made HSI data invaluable for precision LULC applications, such as crop cultivation monitoring \citep{zhongWHUHiUAVborneHyperspectral2020}, fine-grained land-cover classification \citep{jiPatchOutNovelPatchfree2025}, and tree species classification \citep{jiaInfluenceBRDFEffects2024}.

-As shown in Figure \ref{fig:1}, airborne HSI data, characterized by the high dimensionality, exhibit many variations, including an inconsistent spatial resolution, differing spectral ranges and resolutions, and different data processing levels (e.g., L1 radiance, L2 reflectance) to suit different application tasks.
-These variations require interpretation models for LULC tasks to possess both a high computational performance and robust feature extraction capabilities.
-Nowadays, deep learning approaches have achieved significant advantages in HSI analysis.
-Architectures such as convolutional neural network (CNNs) \citep{wangUnifiedMultiscaleLearning2022}, Transformers \citep{jiPatchOutNovelPatchfree2025}, and Mamba models \citep{liMambaHSISpatialSpectral2024} have been successfully applied to HSI LULC tasks, including classification \citep{kumarDeepLearningHyperspectral2024}, change detection \citep{wangSpectralSpatialTemporal2022} and scene classification \citep{liSSFNetSpectralSpatial2025}, with notable success.
+As shown in Figure~\ref{fig:GA}, airborne HSI data, characterized by the high dimensionality, exhibit many variations, including an inconsistent spatial resolution, differing spectral ranges and resolutions, and different data processing levels (e.g., Level-1 (L1) radiance, Level-2 (L2) reflectance) to suit different application tasks.
+These variations require interpretation models for LULC tasks to possess both high computational performance and robust feature extraction capabilities.
+Recently, deep learning approaches have achieved significant advantages in HSI analysis.
+Architectures such as convolutional neural networks (CNNs) \citep{wangUnifiedMultiscaleLearning2022}, Transformers \citep{jiPatchOutNovelPatchfree2025}, and Mamba models \citep{liMambaHSISpatialSpectral2024} have been successfully applied to HSI LULC tasks, including classification \citep{kumarDeepLearningHyperspectral2024}, change detection \citep{wangSpectralSpatialTemporal2022} and scene classification \citep{liSSFNetSpectralSpatial2025}, with notable success.

 However, most of the aforementioned models are trained in a fully supervised manner, which necessitates a large number of labeled training samples.
 While the acquisition of HSI data has become relatively straightforward with the advancement of HSI sensor technology, the process of annotating these samples with accurate LULC labels remain a difficult and labor-intensive task \citep{jiPatchOutNovelPatchfree2025}.
 Furthermore, due to the differences in ground objects and HSI sensors, it is difficult to directly apply the valuable HSI labels to new scenes \citep{huangCrosssceneWetlandMapping2023, wangUnifiedMultiscaleLearning2022}.
 Several studies have highlighted that the limited availability of labeled HSI samples constrains the further development of advanced models \citep{schmittThereAreNo2023}.
 To overcome the limitation of scarce labeled HSI samples, researchers have developed various techniques to enhance model performance, e.g., data augmentation \citep{zhengFPGAFastPatchFree2020}, transfer learning \citep{wangUnifiedMultiscaleLearning2022}, semi-supervised learning \citep{yaoPseudolabelBasedUnreliableSample2023}, and weakly supervised learning \citep{yangITERImagetoPixelRepresentation2024}.
 However, the potential learnable features within the vast quantities of HSI data lacking specific land-use labels remain largely untapped.